Frequently Asked Questions

 A: No, but it is important to note that any expenses that exceed the per diem allowance must be explained (i.e. a banquet that is an integral part of the conference or meeting) and might not be reimbursed.
 Additionally, high-level administrative approval will also be required, thus, delaying the processing of the reimbursement (and, still might not be reimbursed).

-Q: Can any of my travel expenses be pre-paid?
+Q: What travel expenses be pre-paid?

-A: Airfare, registration fees, and even lodging can be pre-paid.
+A: Airfare, registration fees, and lodging.

 Q: What are the per diem rates for travel (what are our travel regulations)?